Origin and History

-- Since December 1 1745: Jean Baptiste Calixte, marquis de Montmorin de Saint-Herem
+- from December 1, 1745: Jean Baptiste Calixte, Marquis de Montmorin de Saint-Herem

 Service during the War

 In 1756, the regiment was sent to Toulon.
 In October of the same year, the regiment sailed from Antibes and, on November 1, landed at Calvi in Corsica.
-It was part of an expeditionary force under the Marquis de Castrie sent to take the relief of the troops of the Genoese Republic in this island.
+It was part of an expeditionary force under the Marquis de Castrie, sent to relieve the troops of the Genoese Republic in this island.
 This force also included II./Flandres Infanterie as well as I./Boccard Infanterie.
 Two additional French corps landed at San Fiorenzo and Ajaccio.
-The Genoeses had taken profit of a civil war the previous year to re-establish their rule on Corsica.
+The Genoeses had taken advantage of a civil war the previous year to re-establish their rule on Corsica.
 However, they asked France for its support when things got out of control.